Home Economy Business Patanjali Foods shares dip as SC bars ayurvedic advertisements

 Why SC barred Patanjali Foods Advertisements ?

-The Supreme Court's ban on Patanjali advertisements stems from allegations by the Indian Medical Association regarding disparagement of conventional .
+The Supreme Court's ban on Patanjali advertisements stems from allegations by the Indian Medical Association regarding disparagement of conventional medicine.
 The court rebuked Patanjali for reneging on its promise not to make unsubstantiated medicinal claims in ads.
-Furthermore, the court contemplated initiating contempt of court proceedings against Patanjali, prompting the company to justify its actions.
+Furthermore, the court contemplated initiating of court proceedings against Patanjali, prompting the company to justify its actions.

 Exit mobile version